cyverse-archive/DiscoveryEnvironmentBackend/services/Donkey/doc/endpoints/collaborators.md

 Secured Endpoint: GET /secured/collaborators

-This endpoint calls the metadactyl endpoint with the same path.
-The response from the metadactyl endpoint returns just a list of usernames, however.
-This service takes that response and performs a lookup for all of the usernames in the list of collaborators.

 This service can be used to retrieve the list of collaborators for the authenticated user.
 The response body is in the following format: